What Is Executive Coaching?

 - Improved ability to make critical decisions, plan strategies, lead change, and switch roles

-- Learning how to motivate and better communication with employees as a part of retention efforts
+- Learning how to motivate and better communicate with employees as a part of retention efforts

 What has changed is the nature of these skills.
-The era of “positional leadership”, where leadership is seen as a skill in itself, seems to be past.
+The era of “positional leadership”, where leadership is seen as a skill in itself, seems to be behind us.
 Instead, today’s workforce realities require executives to have more skills than ever, and often of a different nature.
 These factors include:

 - Frequent technology change and dependence